Making the most of feedback

 For more information on feedback and how to make the most of it, visit the University Feedback portal.

 You'll notice that many instances of feedback occur frequently in your day-to-day studies, and it's important to recognise that formal feedback on assessment is just one particularly important and focused instance of this more general learning process.

-Sometimes you might want to seek additional clarification to follow up on your feedback and you can do this in a number of ways:
+Sometimes, you might want to seek additional clarification to follow up on your feedback.
+You can do this in a number of ways:

 Remember: feedback is only feedback if it results in action.
 Use the feedback action planning template to put your feedback into action.

 When assessing it, be objective – if you’re upset by the grade or wording, come back to it later when you’re less emotional.

 Take feedback records.
 Adopt a strategy for recording and storing your feedback – it's useful to compare across modules.

 Follow up on your feedback if you need to – it doesn't have to be an endpoint.

 Help each other assessing feedback.
 Swap and discuss feedback with your peers.